Ukraine's allies push back on a US peace plan seen as favoring Moscow

 Zelenskyy defiant as Ukraine remembers Soviet-era famine

-Zelenskyy struck a defiant note as Ukraine on Saturday commemorated the “great famine” that Soviet leader Josef Stalin imposed in the early 1930s, which led to millions of deaths.
+On Saturday, Ukraine commemorated the “great famine” that Soviet leader Josef Stalin imposed in the early 1930s, which led to millions of deaths.

 “We all know how and why millions of our people died, starved to death, and millions were never born.
 And we are once again defending ourselves against Russia, which has not changed and is once again bringing death,” Zelenskyy said in a post on Telegram marking Holodomor Memorial Day.

 “We defended, defend, and will always defend Ukraine.
 Because only here is our home.
-And in our home, Russia will definitely not be the master,” Zelenskyy added.
+And in our home, Russia will definitely not be the master,” he added.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine